labscript-suite/labscript-suite/docs/source/installation/regular-anaconda.rst

     (labscript) C:\> conda install labscript-suite "pyqt<6"

-4. Create a profile directory in your home directory (the location of user data; see :doc:`/reference/changes`):
+4. Create (or populate) a profile directory in your home directory (the location of user data; see :doc:`/reference/changes`).
+   Optional arguments allow for minimal control of default installation parameters to allow for all components to load.
+   `-n/--appparatus-name` allows for setting a custom apparatus name for the experiment.
+   `-c/--compile` compiles the example connection table (with dummy devices) so BLACS will launch.
+   Using these arguments makes :doc:`initial configuration </setup/configuration>` of the suite much simpler.

   .. code-block:: console

-    (labscript) C:\> labscript-profile-create
+    (labscript) C:\> labscript-profile-create [-n my_apparatus_name] [-c]

 5. (Optional) Create shortcuts for the GUI applications (blacs, lyse, runmanager, and runviewer) and place them in the start-menu (or non-Windows OS equivalent).